 Chamberlin may have taken fentanyl to manage pain the night he died, court records say

-May 5—Craig Chamberlin, the former voice of the Spokane County Sheriff's Office who ran for sheriff, may have taken fentanyl the night he died, according to court documents.
+May 8—Craig Chamberlin, the former voice of the Spokane County Sheriff's Office who ran for sheriff, may have taken fentanyl the night he died, according to court documents.

 Chamberlin, 52, died unexpectedly Sunday, according to a statement from his family.
 Chamberlin's cause of death has not been released.

-Note: Editor's note: This story was updated on May 8, 2023, to reflect that Humphrey is a former KXLY reporter.